 Sight loss affects more than 2 million people in the UK, with common causes including age-related macular degeneration, glaucoma, cataracts and diabetic retinopathy.
-But according to the Royal National Institute of Blind People, more than 50% of this sight loss is preventable 1.
+And according to the Royal National Institute of Blind People, the number looks to increase over the next 25 years as preventable conditions that put people at risk of sight loss — like obesity and type 2 diabetes — are on the rise Footnote 1.

 So what can you do to protect your eyesight?
 From regular check-ups to eating the right foods, here are some simple ways to take care of your eyes: